lwgover/Dataprac_Decision_tree/README.md

 				7 Doctorate: 7.090909090909091: closer to there should be greater incentives for individual effort
 ```

-This implementation is currently too slow to run on large datasets like the full World Values Survey, but I plan to optimize it, and rewrite it as a multi-threaded `c` program.
+This implementation is currently too slow to run on large datasets like the full World Values Survey, but I plan to optimize it and rewrite it as a multi-threaded `c` program at some point in the future.